 Open Curriculum Colleges

 OCC colleges allow students to be free of highly structured lists of general education and major courses.
 Students work with advisers to plan a path through college that allows them to pursue their own unique interests.
 Rather than having to check off a list of courses like Biology 101, US History to 1877, Sociology 101, etc. a student may decide to focus their studies primarily on an eclectic combination of interests such as geology and art history.
-Examples of colleges with a greater degree of curriculum flexibility that may appeal to unschoolers include Brown, Hamilton, Amherst, and Smith.
+Examples of colleges with a greater degree of curriculum flexibility that may appeal to unschoolers include Brown, Hamilton, Grinnell, and Smith.

 Highly Selective Colleges